ikapoura/graphics-codex-projects/README.md

 - shadows, only for lights that can cast them in G3D (such as point lights and spot lights; area lights are not supported),
 - 0-2048 indirect rays for each pixel.

-Since the tracing can get quite time-consuming, I will be presenting the Cornell Box rendered with and without indirect illumination and a scene with a car under a spotlight.
+Since the tracing can get quite time-consuming, I present the Cornell Box rendered with and without indirect illumination and a scene with a car under a spotlight.

 |<img width="1280" height="300" alt="No indirect" src="https://user-images.githubusercontent.com/40468844/117865696-e74b9800-b29e-11eb-8cbe-a806328508b5.png"> No indirect rays | <img width="1280" height="300" alt="With indirect" src="https://user-images.githubusercontent.com/40468844/117865700-e87cc500-b29e-11eb-8017-e76017a8e84f.png"> With 2048 indirect rays |
 |:-:|:-:|

 The indirect rays provide a more accurate representation because we can observe: a) the left side of the left rectangle has a red tint, b) the right side of the right cube has a green tint and c) there is a slight shadow at the bases of the rectangle and the cube.
-The shadows should have been more prominent but we don't perform correct shadow calculations for area lights in this project.
+The shadows should be more prominent but we don't perform correct shadow calculations for area lights in this project.